 814 S. 4th St. Waco, TX 76706

-In 1855, John Baylis Earle moved to Waco from Alabama and began construction on one of the earliest brick homes of Waco.
-Mr. Earle briefly served in the Confederate Army, but had to leave due to his poor eyesight.
+In 1855, John Baylis Earle moved to Waco from Alabama and began construction on a one story house containing two rooms in 1858.
+At the time, it was one of the earliest brick homes of Waco.
+Mr. Earle briefly served in the Confederate Army, but left due to his poor eyesight.
 In 1866, Earle moved his family to East Waco.
 In 1868, after the Civil War, Dr. John Smith Napier, Sr. sold his plantation in Alabama and moved to Waco.
-Dr. Napier's daughter, Sarah, who often times went by Sallie, married Reverend David C. Kinnard, Jr. and the two moved into the home subsequently inheriting it.
+The Napier Family completed the two story Greek-Revival style structure that exists today.
+Dr. Napier's daughter, Sarah, married Reverend David C. Kinnard, Jr. and the two moved into the home subsequently inheriting it.
 The Reverend and Mrs. Kinnard continued to reside in the house with their three children.
 The last two residents in the house were Miss Mary Kinnard and Miss Kate Kinnard.
-Miss Kate worked as a secretary and Miss Mary tended the house.
-The two sisters claimed separate paths out the front gate; one to the right and one to the left.
-When Miss Kate died, they started to take her out by the way of Miss Mary's path.
-Miss Mary stopped them and said, "Oh no!
-The other path is Miss Kate's."
-This house is in Greek Revival Style and reflects the typical style residence of a successful business man in the early days of Waco.
-Many pieces in the home are original including the original ceiling lamp in the entrance hall and the Lincoln rocking chair in the South Parlor.
+To support themselves, they moved in solely in the downstairs part of the home while renting upstairs to Baylor University students.
+Although the house changed hands multiple times throughout the course of history, many elements of the home are original including the ceiling lamp in the entrance hall and the Lincoln rocking chair located in the South Parlor.

 100 Mill St. Waco, TX 76706

-Every princess needs a castle!
-After moving from Tennessee in 1858, industrialist J. W. Mann built this beautiful house for his bride, Cemira.
-In 1874, J. W. Mann, his wife, and their two young boys, Howard and J. W. Jr., moved into East Terrace.
-Mr. Mann was involved in several businesses, including the brick company that furnished the bricks used in constructing the Waco Suspension Bridge serving as a pivotal economical, cultural, and overall landmark for Waco.
-The architectural style of this house is Italianate Villa.
-One of the character defining architectural components of this style of architecture is the tower room.
-Here, Mr. Mann could survey his acreage.
-He later built an "Entertainment Wing" which included a ballroom.
+After moving from Tennessee in 1858, industrialist and businessman John Wesley Mann built this beautiful Italianate villa style house for his bride, Cemira.
+In 1874, John Wesley Mann, his wife, and their two young boys, Howard and J. W. Jr., moved into East Terrace.
+Mr. Mann was involved in several businesses in town, including the brick company that furnished the bricks used in constructing the Waco Suspension Bridge serving as a pivotal economical, cultural, and overall landmark for Waco.
+In 1884, he built an "Entertainment Wing" which included a ballroom for lavish parties.
 Parties in the East Terrace ballroom were a grand event.
 As an adult, Howard Mann recalled the beautifully dressed women and their handsome escorts dancing at the Summer Balls.
 Extra stable boys had to be hired to take care of the 50+ carriages and their horses.
-Many objects and furnishings within this home are original to the Mann family including the cast iron bathtub in the bathroom.
+The house changed hands and uses several times.
+Other uses for the house include a sanatorium and boarding house.
+While touring East Terrace, you will see many objects within the home that were original to the Mann family including the cast iron bathtub in the bathroom and other furnishings.